 - Newlywed Game - Pick 4 or 5 couples.
 Have the wives sit on one side of the room and the husbands on the other side.
 Ask each group a different question about their spouse.
 Then have the other group write down the correct answer.

-- The Most Romantic Husband - We had each of the wives at the banquet fill out a questionnaire about how romantic their husband was.
+- The Most Romantic Husband - We had each of the wives at the banquet fill out a questionnaire about how romantic their husband was (here is a copy of it).
 Each question had to be answered by a number.
 The wives then added up the numbers to get a total.
 Then the 4 husbands who scored the most "points" were given a love poem.
 The husbands had to read this poem to their wife as romantically as they could.
 The crowd then voted on which husband did the best job.
 Many of the "shyer" husbands scored higher romance points and had to read poems to their wives.